alexly/redis_nginx_module/README.md

 Response will be sent to the client only after the completion of an "asynchronous" operation.
 Redis Server processes requests in a single thread.
 Operation is fully atomistic and should not be performed more than 100-500 ms.
-For maximum performance scripts and other operaion do not have to run for a long time and handle large volumes of data
+For maximum performance scripts.
+And other operaion don't have to run for a long time.

 Lua Script example:
 =============